It’s been a while since we’ve gone “back to basics” about what we are doing and why we feel Compris is so important.

 De-stigmatizing substance addictions and reframing them as chronic illnesses;

 Please join us in the battle against the addiction epidemic!
-For much more information, please visit our website, contact us, or join us, If you've already been at our site, please share this with others on Facebook, Twitter, or LinkedIn.
+For much more information, please contact us, or join us, If you've already been at our site, please share this with others on Facebook, Twitter, or LinkedIn.

 Remember: One size does not fit all those suffering with addictions.